Small Drops, Big Ripples

 1. Cut Car Dependency

 Shifting away from private car use is one of the most impactful climate actions.
 Choose to walk, cycle, or take public transport (if it is available).
 Becoming a one-car (or no-car) household drastically reduces emissions while improving quality of life and public space.
-If you live in a rural area, this may not be an option, but you may support campaigns and politicians who support initiatives like Park & Ride, improved electric vehicle infrastructure and inter-country rail etc...
+Check if any car-sharing services like GoCar or Yuko are near you.
+If you live in a rural area, this may not be an option, but you may support campaigns and politicians who support initiatives like Park & Ride, improved electric vehicle infrastructure and inter-county rail etc...
 Different places, different solutions.

 2. Eat Lower-Impact Foods